AndyNortrup/AndyNortrup.github.io/content/posts/technology/2023-02-10-mastodon-hosting-wishlist/index.md

 Also if an instance is a continued source of malicious activity, if you are getting aggressively defederated for being a haven for bad actors.
 No amount of "processing" your moderation queue and saying LGTM should be OK.
 This protects both the larger fediverse and the hosting provider.

 ### Effective Operation
-There is lots of space for an effective hosting platform to make use of shared resources that make the fediverse more efficient.
+There is lots of space for an effective hosting platform to make use of shared resources that make the Fediverse more efficient.
 This can all be on the backend, no one has to see what is going on.
 But some amount of database clustering, auto scaling, resource multi-tenancy will go a long way.
 I say this mostly from my experience helping two B2B SaaS companies move from single tenancy to multi-tenancy models.
 It a hugely important step for resource management and reliability.
 It is probably some level of forking away from the main branches of Mastodon.

 ### Early discovery